tmfarrell/tmfarrell.github.io/_posts/2016-04-27-failure_and_success.md

 categories: writing
 ---

-Came across [this](http://www.nature.com/naturejobs/2010/101118/pdf/nj7322-467a.pdf) today, a discussion of the role of failure as a scientist.
+Recently came across a discussion of the important role of failure as a scientist in Nature (link [here](http://www.nature.com/naturejobs/2010/101118/pdf/nj7322-467a.pdf) seems broken though).

 This isn't the only example of failure being labelled requisite for success.
 For instance, MJ in his famous Nike commercial: